Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_llmops_using_snowflake_cortex_and_trulens/getting_started_with_llmops_using_snowflake_cortex_and_trulens.md

 Duration: 5

-In this quickstart, you'll get started with LLMOps by building a RAG by combining [Cortex LLM Functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) and [Cortex Search](https://github.com/Snowflake-Labs/cortex-search?tab=readme-ov-file), and then using [TruLens](https://www.trulens.org/) to add observability and guardrails.
+By completing this guide, you'll get started with LLMOps by building a RAG by combining [Cortex LLM Functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions) and [Cortex Search](https://github.com/Snowflake-Labs/cortex-search?tab=readme-ov-file), and then using [TruLens](https://www.trulens.org/) to add observability and guardrails.

 Along the way, you will also learn how run TruLens feedback functions with Snowflake Cortex as the [feedback provider](https://www.trulens.org/trulens_eval/api/provider/), and how to [log TruLens traces and evaluation metrics to a Snowflake table](https://www.trulens.org/trulens_eval/tracking/logging/where_to_log/log_in_snowflake/#logging-in-snowflake).
 Last, we'll show how to use [TruLens guardrails](https://www.trulens.org/trulens_eval/guardrails/) for filtering retrieved context and reducing hallucination.

+Here is a summary of what you will be able to learn in each step by following this quickstart:

+- **Setup Environment**: Create a session to use Snowflake Cortex capabilities.
+- **Cortex Complete**: Use Cortex `Complete()` to call Mistral Large.
+- **Add Data**: Load and preprocess raw documentation from GitHub, and load to Cortex Search.
+- **Search**: Search over the data loaded to Cortex Search.
+- **Create a RAG**: Create a RAG with Cortex Search and Complete and add TruLens instrumentation.
+- **Feedback Functions**: Add context relevance, groundedness and answer relevance evaluations to the RAG.
+- **Application Testing**: Understand the performance of your RAG across a test set.
+- **Guardrails**: Add context filter guardrails to reduce hallucinations.
+- **Measure Improvement**: See the improved evaluation results after adding guardrails.

 ### What are Cortex LLM Functions?